MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 ---
-title: "Administator scenarios for Answers in Viva Engage"
+title: "Administrator scenarios for Answers in Viva Engage"
 description: "Describes administration of Answers in Viva Engage for the Microsoft 365 Global admin, Engage admin, and Answers admin." ms.reviewer: ethli ms.author: v-bvrana